devonpmack/react-pokedex-workshop/README.md

 + <button onClick={() => setSelectedPokemon("Squirtle)}>Squirtle</button>
 ```

 If you don't understand this, that's okay, its just the javascript syntax for a short form function.
-In our function we said to set the selected pokemon to Squirtle on click.
-You can test this right away, when you click the button the pokemon should update to Squirtle!
+In our function we said to set the selected Pokemon  to Squirtle on click.
+You can test this right away, when you click the button the Pokemon  should update to Squirtle!

 Try programming the other two buttons yourself.